nagyg/workgroup/README.md

  - Save settings.

  - Exit / Restart cmder.
+Check the images below in case you are wondering where are those settings we are talking about:

 #### 2. From the new cmder run:
             git clone --recursive https://github.com/nagyg/workgroup.git ~/workgroup